-Eszter Simon is a Lecturer in International Relations.
+Eszter Simon is a Senior Lecturer in International Relations.
 Her main research interests are Hungarian foreign and domestic politics, trust in International Relations, the role of the Moscow-Washington hotline in crisis management, and foreign policy analysis (esp. role theory).

 She earned her first degree in American Studies with specializations in Political Theory and European Politics from the University of Szeged in Hungary.
 She earned her MA in Political Science in 2002 and PhD in Political Science in 2008 from Central European University in Hungary.
 She was a Fulbright Scholar-in-Residence at Southern Polytechnic State University (now Kennesaw State University) in 2010-2011.
 Previously, she worked for Comenius University (Slovakia), Economics University in Bratislava (Slovakia), the University of Szeged, and Masaryk University (Czech Republic).